 In this Clapham Town back garden, outdoor seating is elevated effortlessly all year around, and as both clients are rarely able to enjoy their exuberant outdoor space during daytime, the lighting design and built-in fireplace produce warmth and illumination to form essential garden amenities.
 The combination of diverse light sources creates a practical dynamic, and enhances ambient lighting, where a multitude of free-standing options with integrated light and heat enables alfresco activities in all types of London weather.

 Planting a Mulberry tree above a seating area would be somewhat incongruous with its surroundings, where suitable flora is pivotal.
-Tactility, scent, sound, texture and reflection improve our sense of well-being, and humanise the space, while proportional scale forms soothing comfort and shelter, framing views, and adding shade and silhouettes.
-We all need invigorating green by our seating zones, yet, practicality is vital, and as much as we love a delicious crop, keeping the area free from falling fruits and spiky foliage is undoubtedly handy.
-The merits of tropical garden design invariably enhance and revitalise a tranquil, architectural, outdoor seating hub.
+Tactility, scent, sound, texture and reflection improve our sense of well-being, and humanise the space, while proportional scale forms soothing comfort and shelter, frames views and adds silhouettes and shade.
+We all need invigorating green by our seating zones, although practicality is vital, and as much as we love a delicious crop, keeping these areas free from falling fruits and spiky foliage is undoubtedly handy.
+The merits of tropical garden design invariably enhance and revitalise a tranquil, architectural outdoor seating hub.